HarunMbaabu/BeyonicAPI-Python-Examples/README.md

 ### **Beyonic API Python Examples.**

-The beyonic APIs Doc Reference: https://apidocs.beyonic.com/
+The beyonic APIs Docs Reference: https://apidocs.beyonic.com/ , You can discuss Beyonic API on [slack](https://beyonic.com/join-community)

 The Beyonic API is a [representational state transfer](https://en.wikipedia.org/wiki/Representational_state_transfer), REST based application programming interface that lets you extend the Beyonic dashboard features into your application and systems, allowing you to build amazing payment experiences.